-I began blogging a few years ago during a “wilderness” time in my life.
-Writing was my survival.
+I began writing a few years ago during a “wilderness” season in my life.
+Blogging was my survival.
 I’ve learned a lot about myself since putting those first words on paper.
-I figured out that often I don’t know how I feel about a particular thing until I see it in my own writing.
-Funny how that works.
+I figured out I often don’t know how I feel about a particular thing until I see it in my own writing.
 You’ll find personal stories about me and my family scattered throughout my blog.

-I began a series called, Do You Belong, last fall.
-It began as a writing exercise from Write 31 Days, a blogging challenge offered every October.
-To participate, each writer chooses a topic and then writes about it for 31 consecutive days.
-And yes, I took the challenge as a writing exercise, but God had something else in mind.
-I was still going through my “wilderness” experience (mentioned above), and this series was God’s way of walking me completely out of the desert.
+I also write about belonging.
+It began as a writing exercise for Write 31 Days, a writing challenge offered every October.
+At that time, I was still wandering in my wilderness, and God used this series to walk me completely out of the desert.
 It was therapy.
 It was life-changing.
-The posts are rather raw, and vulnerable, written quickly to complete the daily posts.
-However, months later, I feel God isn’t finished with this topic — or me just yet, and I continue to think and write about belonging.
-Although the stories shared in this series may be personal to me, the need to belong is universal.
+The posts are rather raw, and vulnerable, written quickly to complete the daily deadlines.
+However, months later, I know God isn’t finished with this topic — or me — just yet, as I continue to think and write about belonging.
+Although the stories shared in this series are very personal to me, the need to belong is universal.
 Maybe something in that 31 days pertains to you?
 We all want to find our people and our place.

-As I have sought to find where I belong, God led me to a surprising place — an art class at an assisted living facility.
-This was indeed a surprise because I am not a teacher.
+As I have sought to find my purpose, my people, and my place, God has been faithful.
+One new “place” of belonging was quite a surprise — an art class at an assisted living facility.
+I am not a teacher.
 I am not an artist.
 It’s kind of crazy really.
 But I LOVE this new adventure.
-It’s the highlight of my week!
-It is the perfect place of belonging for me.
+It’s the highlight of my week and it is the perfect place of belonging for me.
 I take lots of pictures of the ladies, and their artwork, and I write about the class here on my blog.
 I hope you enjoy seeing their pictures and reading a little bit about their lives.

 I wasn’t prepared for the reaction Phyllis had when I set the magnifier in front of her.
 “Oh my!
 Look at that!
 Can you believe it?
 Wow.
 I can see the detail!
 Oh my!
 Wow.
 I just can’t believe it.”
 Her response went on, “I bet I can read the newspaper now!
 Look at that!
 And the menu; I’ll be able to read the menu now”.